 At this time Monroe Clinic does not sponsor J1 visas.
 Applicants must be US citizens or permanent residents.

 Rotations are focused on emergency medicine with specialty rotations selected by the fellow.
 Rotation options include surgery and other outpatient clinics to complement training in Emergency Medicine.
 Off-site rotation options include trauma ICU, EMS, and a rural immersion experience.
 Fellows serve as residency faculty, teaching in the emergency department and clinic settings.
 There is significant opportunity to tailor the curriculum to personal career objectives.
 Opportunities for participation in hospital committees, activities and quality improvement initiatives are also available.

-The program offers one position each academic year.
-Fellows work 12-14 shifts per month in the emergency department while completing rotations that complement the learning experience.
+The program offers two positions each academic year.
+Fellows work 14+ shifts per month in the emergency department while completing rotations that complement the learning experience.

 Program Goals & Objectives • To understand the full breadth and depth of the practice of emergency medicine